Fast construction on a restricted budget: Introduction

 ~

 We denote the underlying random graph process at time $t$ (namely, after $t$ edges have been presented to Builder) by $G_t$ (where the number of vertices, $n$, is implicit).
+As we mentioned earlier, $G_t$ is distributed as the uniform random graph $G(n,t)$.
 The \defn{hitting time} for a monotone graph property $\cP$ is the (random) minimum time $t$ for which $G_t$ has $\cP$.
 Builder's graph at time $t$, denoted $B_t$, is a subgraph of $G_t$ on the same vertex set that consists of the edges purchased by Builder by time $t$.
 A \defn{$(t,b)$-strategy} of Builder is a (potentially random) function that, for any $s\le t$, decides whether to purchase the edge presented at time $s$, given $B_{s-1}$, under the limitation that $B_s$ has at most $b$ edges.